Different-Strokes-Calgary/website/pages/About.md

 He continues to offer Official Clinics for the Red Deer Catalina and Red Deer Marlins, and the Ponoka Pool Sharks.
 The last six years, Bill has coached the Red Deer Masters – Silver Sharks.
 The Sharks have done well at Alberta Provincials, and World Masters Championships!

 Tammy Andersen is our newest coach and entered our roster in November 2022 and joined full time in spring of 2025.
-She has some 20 years of coaching experience and runs a triathlon workshop at the MNP centre as well.
-She's also a NCCP certified coach.
+She has been coaching for over 25 years, previously as the Head Coach of the Glenmore Seals Swim Club and the Okotoks Stingrays Summer Swim Club.
+She also worked as an assistant Coach with the Calgary Tritons and partnered with The City of Calgary in developing their Conditioning Swim Programs (youth and adult).
+She expanded her international knowledge by coaching Junior National Level Swimmers in Limburg Belgium while attending university and majoring in Education.
+Currently she is the Sprocket Coordinator and Junior 1 Lead Coach for Killarney Swim Club, as well as the head of the Swim Program for 3433 Sport Performance out of MNP.
+She is a certified Coach through Swim Canada and currently holds her level 201 - Trained while she continues to work towards her full 201 certification later this year.

+Coming from a family of swimmers, Tammy enjoys focusing on the science of swimming.
+She believes every swimmer has the potential to improve no matter their current age or ability, and strives to provide individual feedback and correction on form.
+If you need someone more chipper than a wood mulcher, she's your gal!
+She is always ready to celebrate your wins (no matter how big or small) and help you learn from your setbacks.

+Working with Different Strokes has been one of the most rewarding endeavors of her career and she looks forward to laughing, teaching, swimming and chatting with every member of the team.